 Like all good New Mexico food, these Green Chile Chicken Enchiladas are simple, earthy, and delicious.
 Its heat depends on the chiles; go with Anaheims if you scorch easily.

 2. Heat oil and butter in a large frying pan over medium heat.
 Add garlic and cook until fragrant, about 30 seconds.
-Add chiles, salt, and pepper.
-Cook, stirring occasionally, 3 minutes.
-Add 1 cup chicken broth and simmer until reduced by one-third, about 10 minutes.
+Stir in chiles, salt, and pepper.
+Cook, stirring occasionally, 3 minutes to blend flavors.
+Add 1 1/4 cups broth and simmer until reduced by one-third, about 10 minutes.

 4. Divide 1 1/4 cups cheese equally among tortillas and top each with shredded chicken, dividing evenly.
 Wrap tortilla around filling and transfer, seam-side down, to a 9- by 13-in. baking dish.

-5. Pour chile sauce over enchiladas and top with remaining 3/4 cup cheese.
+5. Pour chile sauce over enchiladas, leaving an inch or so bare at either end of the enchiladas if you like a bit of crunch, and top with remaining 3/4 cup cheese.
 Bake until cheese is bubbling and browned, 15 to 20 minutes.
 Serve with sour cream.

 Cooking with chiles